 Alice is a creative producer and arts manager who is passionate about supporting critical conversations around diversity and inclusion, as well as investigating the role of art as a vehicle for community development.
 Alice joins Melbourne Fringe after a 4-year stint as Company Manager of Malthouse Theatre.
 Prior to this, Alice was Program Manager at Brisbane Festival, where she was also the Secretary of the Australia Council’s Confederation of Australian International Arts Festivals.
 Her career credits to date include roles with Next Wave, Queensland Theatre, Magnum Photos London, Poppy Seed Theatre Festival, Map Creative and Time Off Magazine.
-She is also a strong supporter of artist development and is quite partial to an immersive live art experience.
+She is also a strong supporter of artist development.

 Michelle is a festival lover who spends most of her money on festival tickets (and popcorns to bring to the event).
 Before Fringe, she worked for the Melbourne International Comedy Festival as a Marketing Assistant and moved to the Chinese Museum as a Marketing and Events Coordinator.
 Coming to her second year at Fringe, she has self-trained to become an InDesign and Photoshop master.
 She also looks after social media for Melbourne Fringe, so please be nice to each other on the internet, as she’s a delicate flower and takes everything personally.

 Hadley first worked for Melbourne Fringe for the 2014 Festival and returned in 2015 as the Business & Operations Manager.
 Originally from Newcastle, Hadley has spent a number of years in Melbourne working for a variety of arts organisations and festivals including the NGV, MSO, Chapel off Chapel and the Midsumma Festival.
 He has also been an active participant in Melbourne’s independent music community and continues to play occasionally in local bands – touring the pubs of Brunswick and Fitzroy.
-Hadley has been in the role of General Manager / Deputy CEO at Melbourne Fringe since 2017.
 In case of emergency or if sited whilst touring (the pubs of Brunswick), he is always partial to a beer or two.

 Shirrah is an engineer and atmospheric scientist by training.
 She spent many years working for the Bureau of Meteorology as a Flood Forecaster, but never really gave up on working in the arts.
 Since saying goodbye to floods, Shirrah has lived and worked in the UK for Underbelly at the Edinburgh Fringe, Edinburgh’s Christmas and on Pride in London and West End Live and in Australia for Arts Centre Melbourne, Circus Oz and Sydney Festival amongst others.
 She joined Fringe in 2017.